 This article summarises the guidance on substitute prescribing for opioid dependence from the drug misuse and dependence guidelines jointly produced by the Department of Health, the Scottish Government, the Welsh Assembly Government and the Northern Ireland Executive.
 The guidelines were last updated in September 2007.

-Further information has been added from the guidance on the pharmacological management of substance abuse released by the British Association for Psychopharmacology, published in 2012.
+Further information has been added from the guidance on the pharmacological management of substance abuse released by the British Association for Psychopharmacology (BAP), published in 2012.

-This article should be read in conjunction with the separate overview article Drug Misuse and Dependence: UK Guidelines.
+This article should be read in conjunction with the separate Drug Misuse and Dependence article.

-Methadone and buprenorphine are both approved by the National Institute for Health and Clinical Excellence (NICE) for the treatment and prevention of withdrawals from opioids and for maintenance programmes.
+Methadone and buprenorphine are both approved by the National Institute for Health and Care Excellence (NICE) for the treatment and prevention of withdrawals from opioids and for maintenance programmes.

 Aims and benefits of treatment